 Bananas aren’t only eaten as a fruit, it’s been added as a main ingredient for desserts, and sometimes added to savory dishes, its been dried to turn into candied fruit, preserved to make jam, added in vinegar, ketchup, and even turned to powder.
 It’s a popular fruit that some people may not even see as anything but a healthy fruit to eat as an alternative for an afternoon snack, or to add into the diet for energy and it’s health benefits.
 Some recent trends have proven that the banana is an ever-important fruit that has so much to give, from turning banana peels to burgers and turning it into an alternative for an egg or for gluten free recipes.
 The Banana is not an underdog to look over but may be an important part of a person’s selection of food but is a provision that no one can ever get enough of.

-Lessen the need for sugar and make a tasty and healthy bread without the need to knead.
+Lessen the need for sugar and make a tasty and healthy No knead Banana Raisin Bread without the need to knead.

 No knead Banana Raisin BreadCourse: Snacks